-- 1. As the peak governance body; ensure the protection and health of all City on a Hill churches to be growing vibrant communities upholding gospel centrality, fundamental biblical principles and genuine love for the cities in which our churches are established. - 2.
-Facilitate the planting and continued operations of City on a Hill churches in 10 cities; - 3.
+- 1. As the peak governance body; ensure the health of all City on a Hill churches to be growing vibrant communities upholding gospel centrality, evangelical biblical principles and love for the cities in which our churches are established. - 2.
+Facilitate continued church planting and operations of City on a Hill churches; - 3.
 Undertake any other activities that are incidental or ancillary to the above purposes.